rumpeltux/stm8-swimcat/README.md

 polled by a remote device using the SWIM debug interface that's also used when flashing.

+If the buffer is full, `putchar` will be blocking if the `swimcat.py` listener is connected, otherwise it will return `EOF` (-1) and not record the character.

 ## Usage

 1. Run `make` to generate `swimcat.rel`.